nandhinishankarl/Nandhini_Portfolio_1/README.md

 # [Geospatial Visualization of Wegmans Locations | Tableau](https://public.tableau.com/app/profile/nandhini.lakshman/viz/WegmansMapRochesterNY/Sheet1)

-- Created an interactive map using Tableau to help users easily locate Wegmans stores
+- Created an interactive map using Tableau to help users easily locate Wegmans stores by importing store locations from an Excel sheet
 - Customized map pins with the Wegmans logo for enhanced location identification and brand consistency
 - Enhanced user experience by implementing a hover feature to display store addresses when users hover over pins